AN UNFORGETTABLE WEEKEND IN THE COUNTRY OF ARARAT…

 Optional: Lake Sevan fish barbecue tasting at a lovely restaurant with a lake view.

-Rates in EURO per person for 3 days (2 nights):
+Rates in USD per person for 3 days (2 nights):

 Number of persons

 Price per person

 The rates include:

 Accommodation in DBL room at 3* hotel in Yerevan (2 nights)

 The rates do not include: